-My name is Ani.
+Hi, my name is Ani.
 Let me tell you a story.

 It begins with a house in Ashnak—one that held the quiet history of a village that once sheltered families seeking a new beginning.
 For years, I knew this house held a different kind of promise: not of shelter from loss, but of welcome for discovery.

-I also knew that to build something truly authentic, it couldn’t be built alone.
+I also knew that to build something truly authentic, it couldn’t be built alone

 I thought of my friend, Gayane.
 She had guided countless travelers across Armenia but carried a simple, personal dream: to have a ‘village grandmother,’ to know the heartbeat of rural life as her own.
 That dream had never found its home.